 An effective way to do this is to use the systemic method.
 This method helps you understand the social and organizational context in which we work, and is already frequently used in leadership development and team building.
 The current application of the systemic method is based on years of practical experience, but lacks a solid scientific basis.
 Without this scientific basis, it is difficult to introduce and use this method in education.
 That is unfortunate, because the development of self-leadership, particularly among students and young professionals, is seen as key element in dealing with and responding to societal challanges.
 Better self-management also contributes to overall wellbeing and helps prevent health problems, such as burnout.

 Salome Scholtens, from the Department of Health Psychology at the University Medical Centre Groningen (UMCG) in collaboration with the Department of Psychology at the University of Groningen (UG), is conducting research on this method.
 She needs € 25,000 for research to gain insight into the effectiveness of the systemic method for self-leadership training.
 A junior researcher will be appointed to collect the existing scientific knowledge, to conduct studies on how the method works, and to share the insights and results with the community.
 This will result in an effective, scientifically based method that can be implemented in education.
 Having more scientific evidence not only improves the quality of the method, it also increases the use of this method in educational institutions and organizations.
-The beginning is here: in 2017 and 2018, the systemic method was applied for the first time in medical education in Groningen and use in the development of medical leadership.
+The beginning is here: since 2017 the systemic method is applied in medical education in Groningen and use in the development of medical leadership.

 An important characteristic of this research is that it is conducted according to the Open Science principles.
 Salome Scholtens wants her research to be as transparent as possible, to share the results with as many people as possible, and to create a connection with the community.
 Hence, a website has been set up to share to the progress and results of the research (www.seedsandleaves.nl).

 Do you want to support this research?